National Indigenous Fire Safety Council

 Adam Samms

-National Incident Reporting System (NIRS) Coordinator
+National Incident Reporting System (NIRS) Manager

 Adam has over nine years of experience in leading, managing, and coordinating medium-to-large-scale projects concerning environmental sustainability, renewable energy, and electrical grid infrastructure.
 He also has ten years of experience in data collection and analysis for multiple environmental sustainability and other engineering projects.